Nursing (NURS)

 NURS 298 Evidence-Based Practice and Nursing Research (3 credits)

-This course focuses on understanding and appraising the research evidence that informs clinical practice.
-Students are expected to formulate a clinical practice question, find, synthesize, and evaluate the research evidence related to that question, and determine implications for practice.
-Topics will foster a spirit of inquiry that will enable the student to be a creative and innovative nurse, and contribute to the improvement of quality outcomes for patient care.
+In this course students focus on understanding and applying the research evidence that informs clinical practice.
+Students formulate a clinical practice question, find, evaluate, and synthesize the research evidence related to that question, and determine implications for practice.
+Students develop an evidence-based approach to providing quality, safe, and equitable, person-centered, primary health care.
+Research topics foster a spirit of inquiry in students that enhance creativity and innovation in the delivery of evidence-based, primary health care, collaboration with other health care professionals and utilization of health care technologies.
+Students use personal, professional, and leadership practices for the improvement of quality outcomes for patient-centered, primary health care.

 Prerequisites: MAT 134 and NURS 360 and NURS 282 with minimum grades of B-.
 NURS 360 may be taken at the same time as NURS 298.